Delirium

 - Polypharmacy (≥5 medications)

-- Specific medications, especially benzodiazepines, opioids, and anticholinergics diphenhydramine, high-dose neuroleptics
+- Specific medications, especially benzodiazepines, opioids, anticholinergics diphenhydramine, high-dose neuroleptics

 - Pain